mms112/ExpandWorldPrefabs/README.md

   - prefab: Target object id or value group.
   - self: If true, the object itself is poked.
 Prefab is not checked.
   - parameter: Custom value used as the parameter for the `poke` type.
+  - evaluate: If false, math expressions are not calculated in the parameter.
+Default is true.
+    - For example if some text has math symbols, it might cause weird results.
+    - Note: Math expression are considered legacy, use [functions](Functions) instead.
   - delay: Delay in seconds for poking.
   - limit: Maximum amount of poked objects.
 If not set, all matching objects are poked.
   - minDistance: Minimum distance from the poker.